Damião de Góis: Louvain, 1538–1544

 He was also a composer of some musical pieces and kept a private collection of paintings, including three by Hieronymous Bosch.

-Góis translated into Latin a Portuguese opuscle on the Ethiopian embassy of the Armenian Mateus (the representative of the Negus Dawit II) to Portugal (1532), which also included the famous "Letter of Prester John" written by the Ethiopian Queen Eleni (1509) and a "Confessio illorum fidei".
+Góis translated into Latin a Portuguese opuscule on the Ethiopian embassy of the Armenian Mateus (the representative of the Negus Dawit II) to Portugal (1532), which also included the famous "Letter of Prester John" written by the Ethiopian Queen Eleni (1509) and a "Confessio illorum fidei".

 In 1538 he published a translation of the Biblical book Ecclesiastes in Portuguese, though it was not widely circulated.
 In 1540, he published the famous Fides, religio, moresque Aethiopum ("Ethiopian faith, religion, and mores").
 The book received a widespread diffusion in Europe, in both Catholic and Protestant circles, and enjoyed of successive editions (Paris 1541, Leuven 1544, Leiden 1561, Cologne 1574).

 It also earned the author, however, the criticisms of the powerful Portuguese Cardinal Henry of Portugal, who, as Grand Inquisitor of the Portuguese Inquisition, banned distribution of the second half of the essay in Portugal.
 The Jesuit order proved equally critical, as he was accused by the Provincial superior Simão Rodrigues of Lutheranism, and of being a disciple of Erasmus, before the Inquisition.